-It is a wide misconception that because while using a debit card you are not borrowing money, that you cannot go into debt having one.
+It is a wide misconception that with debit card debt you are not borrowing money, so you cannot go into debt having one.
 They are widely considered more debt safe than Credit Cards.

 However, that does not hold the whole truth.
 It is possible to get into debt using a Debit Card.
 Although when using a Debit Card you are practically using money that you have already deposited in your bank account it is possible to accumulate some debt.